lightstep/opentelemetry-auto-instr-python/README.md

 [![PypiVersions](https://img.shields.io/pypi/v/oteltrace.svg)](https://pypi.org/project/oteltrace/)
 [![OpenTracing Badge](https://img.shields.io/badge/OpenTracing-enabled-blue.svg)](http://pypi.datadoghq.com/trace/docs/installation_quickstart.html#opentracing)

-`oteltrace` is Datadog's tracing library for Python.
+`oteltrace` is OpenTelemetry's tracing library for Python.
 It is used to trace requests as they flow across web servers, databases and microservices so that developers have great visiblity into bottlenecks and troublesome requests.